A Day at the Races (album): "Somebody to Love"

 "Somebody to Love" was written by Mercury.
-The song was inspired by gospel music, especially that of Aretha Franklin, and Mercury, May, Deacon, and Taylor all multi-tracked their voices to achieve the impression of a 100-voice gospel choir.
+The song was inspired by gospel music, especially that of Aretha Franklin, and Mercury, May and Taylor all multi-tracked their voices to achieve the impression of a 100-voice gospel choir.
 Mercury's vocal part features a wide range of notes, going from an A♭2 (in the last choral verse) to a falsetto A♭5 (at the peak of his melisma on "ooh" over the choir break).
 Staying true to Queen's guitar-driven style, the track was also filled with intricate harmony parts and a solo by May.

 The song was the biggest hit single from the album.
 It went to number two on the UK charts (kept from the number one spot by "Under the Moon of Love" by Showaddywaddy) and number 13 on the US singles chart.

 "White Man"

-"White Man" was written by May about the suffering of Native Americans at the hands of European immigrants, taking the viewpoint of native peoples.
+"White Man" was written by May about the suffering of Native Americans at the hands of European immigrants during the colonial period, taking the viewpoint of native peoples.
 It is one of Queen's heaviest works, thematically and musically.

-The song featured a notable vocal solo by Mercury on the A Day at the Races Tour, and both a vocal solo by Mercury and a guitar solo by May on the 1977–78 News of the World tour.
-On the later Return of the Champions (2005) and Rock The Cosmos (2008) Tours, the riff to "White Man" was used as an introduction to "Fat Bottomed Girls".